abhishek-kr03/GOSU/README.md

 ```

 #### 12. **Type Loaders**
-- Gosu supports custom and built-in Type Loaders
-- Used to load metadata and external types dynamically
+Type Loaders are mechanisms for dynamically loading types from external data sources.
+They can be custom or built-in.

 ---

 ### ⚙️ Gosu in Guidewire

 - Used in PolicyCenter, BillingCenter, ClaimCenter
-- Gosu code executes business rules, workflows, validation
+- Executes business rules, workflows, validations
-- Guidewire Studio provides syntax highlighting and debugging support for Gosu
+- Guidewire Studio supports Gosu with code navigation and debugging

 ---

 ### 📄 Gosu API Usage

-- Gosu can interact with Java classes directly
+- Seamless integration with Java classes
-- Can consume REST APIs using Java libraries
+- Can call external REST APIs using Java libraries
-- Easily integrates with Guidewire's internal APIs
+- Can use Guidewire's internal web service APIs

 ---